i3-Market-V3-Public-Repository/SP3-SCGBSSW-I3mWalletMonorepo/packages/wallet-desktop/README.md

     - Pairing form at <http://localhost:29170/pairing>
 - **Wallet Protocol**
   - **Enable token expiration**: for security reasons, the sessions for the wallet protocol have a limited time to life.
 By unselecting this option, session will last forever.
 This is useful for developing purposes and should never be enabled in a real environment.
   - **Wallet protocol session TTL**: seconds that a wallet protocol session last.
-If the token expiration is not enabled this option is ignored.
+If the token expiration is not enabled, this option is ignored.